 Sayed Hashmatullah Hashimi

-Born in 1359 (1980/81) in Kabul, Sayed Hashmatullah Hashimi is a graduate of Kabul Medical University.
-He has also been trained in human resource management at the Society for Human Resource Management (SHRM).
+Sayed Hashmatullah Hashimi is a graduate of Kabul Medical University and he completed his specialized studies abroad in human resource management at the Society for Human Resource Management (SHRM).

 Mr Hashimi has working experiences in areas such as public policy and administration, human resource management, donor coordination, project management, organisational development and human resource support in ministers and other government agencies, and restructuring and reform initiatives in government institutions such as the Ministry of Defence, the Ministry of Interior, and the Independent Directorate of Local Governance.